nakajima/atom-branch-status/README.md

-# atom-branch-status package
+# branch-status package

 Show the current status of your branch using the GitHub status API.
-It also inserts a link to the branch's pull request if there is one.
+It also inserts links to the status `target_url` and to the branch's pull request if there is one.

 ## Usage